As a wordsmith, you already have 90% of the skills you need to start writing a successful blog.

 There are literally thousands of WordPress themes available on the platform.
 Starting with a free theme may be a good idea.
 It enables you to get familiar with the blogging platform without spending extra money.

 Again, the most crucial thing is to cover the basics and start publishing content right away.
-Otherwise, you are likely to spend your first month dealing with design issues instead of building your audience.
+Otherwise, you are likely to spend your first month dealing with design issues instead of building your audience, and developing buyer personas.

 To speed things up, you can use a mighty hack that will save you hours and lots of frustration.
 If I only knew this when I was starting, I would go for it immediately.